awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 Amazon MSK as an event source operates similarly to using Amazon Simple Queue Service \(Amazon SQS\) or Amazon Kinesis\.
 Lambda internally polls for new messages from the event source and then synchronously invokes the target Lambda function\.
 Lambda reads the messages in batches and provides these to your function as an event payload\.
 The maximum batch size is configurable\. \(The default is 100 messages\.\)

 For an example of how to configure Amazon MSK as an event source, see [Using Amazon MSK as an event source for AWS Lambda](http://aws.amazon.com/blogs/compute/using-amazon-msk-as-an-event-source-for-aws-lambda/) on the AWS Compute Blog\.
+Also, see [ Amazon MSK Lambda Integration](https://amazonmsk-labs.workshop.aws/en/msklambda.html) in the Amazon MSK Labs for a complete tutorial\.

 Lambda reads the messages sequentially for each partition\.
 After Lambda processes each batch, it commits the offsets of the messages in that batch\.
 If your function returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire\.